 Focus on the mission

 Make sure a nonprofit has an easy-to-understand mission that aligns with your principles and beliefs.
-You can look up a specific nonprofit in GuideStar’s database of more than 1.8 million organizations, or use the advanced search to find charities by category, size, and location.
+You can look up a specific nonprofit in GuideStar’s database of more than 2.4 million current and historic organizations, or use the search filters to find charities by category, size, and location.

 Get the facts.

 Dig deeper once you find a nonprofit that meets your basic requirements.
 Pay attention to factors that are most relevant to nonprofit performance—results, transparency, and leadership—but don’t buy in to the Overhead Myth.
 Remember: there are no stories without numbers, and no numbers without stories.
 Visit a nonprofit’s website.
 Read its annual report.
 And turn to its GuideStar Nonprofit Profile for an easy indication of its transparency.
 Look for a Bronze, Silver, Gold, or Platinum logo on its profile in order to research mission statements, financial statistics, and impact and effectiveness information.